-Vicki Sterner enters her 18th season as the head women's soccer coach with a strong squad that is looking to defend its 2013 Capital Athletic Conference championship.
-She is the only coach in the history of the program as she has posted a career mark of 193-125-30, good for a winning percentage of 59.1%.
-Throw out the record for the first two years of the program and that winning percentage jumps to 62% (178-104-29).
-Sterner has posted double-digit wins in 13 of the last 16 seasons and earned her 100th victory with the 4-1 win over Goucher on October 11, 2005.
+Sterner is the only coach in the history of the program as she has posted a career mark of 230-172-36, good for a winning percentage of 57.1%.
+Sterner has posted double-digit wins in 13 of the last 21 seasons and earned her 100th victory with the 4-1 win over Goucher on October 11, 2005.
 Her 150th career victory came on September 25, 2010 at Wesley as the Spartans downed the Wolverines 3-0.
+Her 200th win came in the 1-0 win at Frostburg State on October 15, 2014.

 Sterner's best year came in 2007 when the Spartans captured their first ever Capital Athletic Conference championship and made their first NCAA Tournament appearance.
 Sterner, the 2001, 2003, and 2007 Capital Athletic Conference Coach-of-the-Year, guided the Spartans to a school-record 15 victories as they advanced to the Sweet 16 of the NCAA Tournament after picking up wins over highly-regarded Richard Stockton and Virginia Wesleyan in the opening two rounds.